DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/intermission.md

 Io Federation.
 Southern ancient forest, popular name is [Elven Forest].
-Home to foreign gods who consisted of four races: elfs, angels, dwarfs and fairies.
+Home to foreign gods who consisted of four races: elves, angels, dwarfs and fairies.
 But for humans it was for the most part one gigantic unexplored region.

 Thanks to Io Resistance persistence, little by little the information on forest became spread.